 I went through a roadmap planning cycle where I learned a valuable lesson about how to present a vision to the team in a way which allows them to see the real value which will be provided to the end user.
 A reassessment in how I was presenting potential roadmap items triggered a night and day shift in the reaction of the team.

 Every quarter or so my team will get together for a series of roadmap planning meetings.
-The management, the senior development team and I will sit together for a few hours in an effort to distill a rough plan of what we should work on in the next 3 to 6 months.
+The management, the senior development team and I will sit together for a few hours in an effort to distill a rough plan of what we should work on in the next 3 to 6 months and put it on a roadmap while following our roadmapping principles.

 I prepared for the most recent cycle by meeting customers and stakeholders and preparing a list of potential features we could work on in order to bring value to the customers and to the business.